Are your BMW door locks not working correctly?

 Have you had to ask passengers to climb in through the driver's side or through a window?

-If the answer to any of these questions is, Yes, then I might be able to help you with my GM5 repair service.
+If you answered Yes to any of these questions I might be able to help you with my GM3 or GM5 repair service.

 The GM5 is used to control a variety of different functions.
-Here is a list of functions this module handles:
+Here is a list of functions this module controls:

 By the way, this is also the list of things that won't work when the GM5 module is removed.
 The car will run and drive just fine except for the items listed below.